Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/serialization/inetworkserializable.md

   -  Serialize `LinearVelocity` into the stream
   -  Serialize `AngularVelocity` into the stream

-Unlike the [Array](#example-array) example above, in this example we do not use `NetworkSerializer.IsReading` flag to change serialization logic but to change the value of a serialized flag itself.
+Unlike the [Array](#example-array) example above, in this example we do not use `BufferSerializer<TReaderWriter>.IsReader` flag to change serialization logic but to change the value of a serialized flag itself.

 - If the `SyncVelocity` flag is set to true, both the `LinearVelocity` and `AngularVelocity`  will  be serialized into the stream
 - When the `SyncVelocity` flag is set to `false`, we will leave `LinearVelocity` and `AngularVelocity` with default values.